History of Development of the Stall Cleaning machine

 One of my earliest model original motorized Stall Shi*fters underwent a 2-year evaluation for John Lyons at his ranch in Parachute, CO.
 A very favorable article published in the December 1999 issue of Lyons’ Perfect Horse Magazine summarizes the results of the test.
 It reads:

+After about 5 years my wife convinced me I should build a stall cleaning machine that was easier for the ladies to move around the barn so I made some modifications and built her what we called the Little Shifter.
 It was a complete change in body style and drive mechanism.
 We changed to an all steel, laser cut and baked on powder coated enamel finish.
 The motor we selected was the only one available on the market that would run at nearly the right speed, a Leeson 340 rpm right angle gear motor.

 The angle of the sifting screen was adjusted by lowering the output screen roller.
 We duplicated the efficiency of the original wooden model using a different method of applying an angle to the screen and even though it worked very well the screen was being driven in a plane at a slightly obtuse angle to the crankshaft and this caused the tie rod ends to wear prematurely which introduced play in the drive train.